• Skip to primary navigation

 What kind of paint can I use to paint egg carton flowers?

-Because egg cartons, or egg trays, are made from the paper it is important to not use paint that is too watery.
+Because egg cartons, or egg trays, are made from paper it is important to not use paint that is too watery.
 You can use tempera paints, but you will get the best results from acrylic paints.
 The color will be the brightest.

 If I don’t have an embroidery hoop, what can I use for my egg carton wreath?